Rahul Bhat: Early life and work

 Bhat was born in Srinagar, Jammu and Kashmir, India into a Kashmiri Pandit family.

 Bhat began his career as a fashion model.
 In 1998, he participated in the Graviera Mr. India contest, where he won the Mr Photogenic award.
 He did advertisements for Pond's and Breeze detergent, and appeared in music videos like "Soni Lag Gayee" with Pakistani singer Sajjad Ali, and "Punjabi Munda" for Tips Industries.
-He gained popularity for his role opposite Simone Singh in Heena, a top-rated soap opera on Sony Entertainment Television, which aired for five years from 1998 to 2003.
+He gained popularity for his role in Heena, a soap opera on Sony Entertainment Television, which aired for five years from 1998 to 2003.

 Bhat had his first film role in the romantic drama Yeh Mohabbat Hai in 2002, directed by Umesh Mehra.
 The film was not well received, but Priyanka Bhattacharya of Rediff.com found him “sincere” and Taran Adarsh of Bollywood Hungama opined that he had made a “decent debut”.
 The following year, he starred in the comedy Nayee Padosan, in which he played dual roles of a Tamil man and a don.

 Disillusioned with the kind of roles he was being offered, Bhat took a sabbatical from acting.
 He instead began his own production company Filmtonic Entertainment, under which he produced television soap operas such as Meri Doli Tere Angana (2007–2008), Chhukar Mere Man Ko (2007), and Tum Dena Saath Mera (2009).
 He has said about this period, "I quit acting because I was angry.
 I did not want to do B and C grade projects.
 I wanted to work on good scripts and with committed filmmakers.
 But nothing came my way and that made me unhappy."